h-REA/hREA/docs/README.md

 - Ensure all packages requiring publication have their `version` field in `package.json` updated to reflect the next version to be published.
 - Ensure a successful `pnpm run build` completes after the version updates are made.
 - Run `pnpm -r publish --access public` from the root directory to publish all packages with new versions.

+### Publishing a hApp Release

+Publishing a hApp release is actually easy, thanks to the [Github Actions automation](https://github.com/h-REA/hREA/blob/sprout/.github/workflows/release.yml).

+The workflow will automatically create a release on Github, if you tag a commit locally using a correctly formatted string pattern, and push it to github.
+The string pattern should look similar to `happ-0.0.1-alpha.7`.
+It could be as minimal as `happ-0.0.1`, but we are still publishing with the `alpha` label for now.

+To do this:
+1. make sure you are on the intended git commit and have no uncommitted changes
+2. make sure your commits are all pushed: `git push`
+3. perform the git tag: `git tag happ-0.0.1-alpha.7`
+4. push the git tag: `git push --tags`
+5. Go to the [Github Actions tab](https://github.com/h-REA/hREA/actions) and find the latest running workflow named `Release`.
+You can track the progress.
+6. Once the build has finished, check the release, and provide release notes and changelog details.
+7. That's it!

 TODO: instructions for publishing Rust crates